Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Data is correct and quality controlled.
 Shipping out bad data quickly destroys the team's credibility.
 The business needs to trust the data
 - Data is available to answer relevant questions
 - Data is current
+- Data is consistent when looking at it in different ways
 - Data tools are fast and easy to use
 - Data is democratized and the BI tool is self service
 - Data is well documented
 - Automate as much as possible
 - As much as possible is defined in code
+- DAta is version controlled

 ### Process principles
 - Great support, documentation, onboarding / training